-Muscatine FFA teams rank first at State, will be representing Iowa at Nationals in Oct.
+Muscatine FFA teams rank first at state, will be representing Iowa at Nationals in Oct.

-MUSCATINE – For many Muscatine FFA students, the Iowa State FFA Convention in Des Moines, held April 18 – 20 this year, is their last big event for the season.
+MUSCATINE – For many Muscatine Future Farmers of America students, the Iowa State FFA Convention in Des Moines, held April 18 – 20 this year, is their last big event for the season.
 But for two of Muscatine’s teams, the season isn’t quite over yet.

-Through their hard work and outstanding performance at State, both the Poultry Judging team and the Ag Sales Team were given State Championship titles and will be heading to the FFA Nationals in October to represent Iowa.
+Through their hard work and outstanding performance at state, both the poultry judging team and the ag sales team earned state championship titles and will be heading to the FFA nationals in October to represent Iowa.

 “It’s pretty cool,” Seibel said in regards to her ranking, “I wasn’t expecting to be first.
 I knew we’d all rank high but to be ranked first is really an honor, and I’m pretty excited to be going to Nationals.”
 Seibel added that, as a fan of birds such as parrots, she enjoys learning new things about birds through her poultry judging.